 Consolidating accounts may also improve your financial planning, such as retirement income planning.
 For example, retirees need to determine how much to withdraw from their retirement accounts each year to ensure that their retirement savings will last their lifetimes—a so-called sustainable withdrawal rate.
 They also need to make sure they're meeting their required minimum distributions (RMDs) from retirement accounts when the time comes at age 73.1

 With all of your accounts under one roof, it could be easier to evaluate and implement your withdrawal strategy.

 Look before you leap

-Clearly, consolidating is a decision that warrants some time and consideration.
-But the potential benefits may make it worth your while.
-You could improve and find it easier to maintain your asset allocation, as well as diversify your portfolio more effectively.
-You might find opportunities to save money, both through improved tax efficiency and the lower fees often associated with having higher asset levels at one provider.
-Most of all, you'll have a chance to plan more effectively and to take control of your finances.
-And that's a move that, in the end, could improve your overall financial picture.
+Consolidating is a decision that takes some time and consideration, but the potential benefits may make it worth your while.
+You could find it easier to set and maintain your asset allocation as well as diversify your portfolio more effectively.
+You might find opportunities to save money through both improved tax efficiency and the lower fees often associated with having more money at one provider.
+Most of all, you'll have a chance to plan more effectively and take control of your finances.
+That's a move that, in the end, could improve your overall financial picture.